Behavioral Interviewing vs. Traditional Interviewing

-Using the “STAR” approach, the interviewer might expect the sample answer below to the question–What have you done in the past to contribute toward a teamwork environment?
+Using the “STAR” approach, the interviewer might expect the sample answer below to the question; “What have you done in the past to contribute toward a teamwork environment?”

 The candidate might recount a time when communication within their work group had broken down (situation).
 To resolve the problem, the candidate organized informal lunch meetings for people to discuss relevant issues (action).
 Morale then improved, as did the lines of communication (result).
-Critical Success Factors clarify how we define success in this position

 Benefits of Behavioral Interviewing

-- Behavioral questions can establish a pattern of behavior
+- Can establish a pattern of behavior.

-- Companies that invest the time and energy in developing behavioral interviews often attract top candidates and top candidates make the company a more desirable place to work
+- Companies that invest the time and energy in developing behavioral interviews often attract top candidates and top candidates make the company a more desirable place to work.

-- Openly share your impressions and evaluations even if they are different than the rest of the team
+- Openly share your impressions and evaluations even if they are different than the rest of the team.

-- Feel comfortable with raising red flags
+- Feel comfortable with raising red flags.

-- Avoid allowing the impressions of others to pressure you to change your evaluation
+- Avoid allowing the impressions of others to pressure you to change your evaluation.

 Simplify HR management today.